| Two "Panama Wonders" Tours! By Larry Larsen

 railroad prompted greater thought to the construction of a canal to connect both oceans.
 The French began the effort, but malaria and

 an impossible engineering design to cut a straight canal undermined its success.
+Panama declared independence from Colombia in 1903 due to Colombia's unwillingness to

 enlist the aid of the U.S. in the canal project.
 After signing a treaty with the U.S., the canal was redesigned to include a series of locks, which created Lake Gatun.
 Completed in 1914, the